risk-first/website/menagerie/Complexity-Risk.md

 ![Graph 1, 2-Connected](images/generated/risks/complexity/connectivity_1.png)

 It has 10 vertices, labelled **a** to **j**, and it has 15 edges (or links) connecting the vertices together.
-If any single edge were removed from this diagram, the 10 vertices would still be linked together.
+If any single edge were removed from the diagram above, the 10 vertices would still be linked together.
 Because of this, we can say that the graph is _2-connected_.
 That is, to disconnect any single vertex, you'd have to remove _at least_ two edges.

 As a slight aside, let's consider the **Kolmogorov Complexity** of this graph, by inventing a mini-language to describe graphs.
 It could look something like this: